 The Furex would be sold as an open source civilian project so buyers will ultimately decide how to use them.
 In my opinion, they would best serve rural areas, on farms, at cottages, and during rallies or expeditions.
 It would also make an excellent vehicle to explore the Northern parts of our provinces.

-The Furex concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Furex concept was developed in March 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.
 He also created the concept of the Escatek airport check-in-security and immigration concept and images of the Metroshop commuting train.